Cyclamen Plant Care

-Cyclamen are one of the most popular winter flowering pot plants for your home.
+These are one of the most popular winter flowering pot plants for your home.
 Their flowering time from September to April makes them a favorite colorful indoor house plant that most other plants just can't compete with.

-There are many beautiful cyclamen varieties with colors ranging from white, pink, purple and red flowers.
+There are many beautiful varieties with colors ranging from white, pink, purple and red flowers.
 Also the pretty heart-shaped foliage with the white spots helps to make the plant so attractive and sets off the flowers.

-The miniature cyclamen are more tolerant of heated rooms than the larger varieties of Cyclamen persicum.
 They look very pretty if you plant several of them with different colors into a shallow bowl.
 You can use sand or expanded clay to fill the gaps between the root balls.

-A lot of common mistakes lead to problems with growing cyclamen.
-The most common mistake people make is to over-water the plants which will lead to grey mould and rotting of the cyclamen bulbs or roots.
+Don't over-water your plants!
+The most common mistake people make is to over-water the plants which will lead to grey mould and rotting of the bulbs or roots.

 After flowering the plants can be kept outside in a shaded spot.
 You can sink the pot into the ground if you like.